fake-news-detector/extension/CONTRIBUTING.md

 They both have good integrations with almost every code editor, you should install them on your editor because they format the code automatically, keeping a standard across the codebase.

 Also, we add no configuration to them, just install the plugins and use the standard behaviours, this way we eliminate the discussions about formatting on PRs.

+## Publishing

+The extension is published on Chrome Webstore and Mozilla Addons.

+The publishing is automatically done to Chrome Webstore, you just need to bump the version on the `manifest.json` file.
+After merging to master [the CircleCI pipeline](https://circleci.com/gh/fake-news-detector/extension) will build the changes and publish it.

+But, for Firefox, it still has to be published manually, so remember to inform the maintainers if your change needs a new publishing.